aesara-devs/aesara/doc/extending/graph_rewriting.rst

 :class:`NodeRewriter`\s may be registered in two ways:

-* Wrap them in a :class:`NavigatorOptimizer` and insert them like a global optimizer (see previous section).
+* Wrap them in a :class:`NodeProcessingGraphRewriter` and insert them like a global optimizer (see previous section).
 * Put them in an :class:`EquilibriumDB`.